Take Me Home Tonight (film): Plot

-Knowing Tori has left her car at the party, Matt and Barry go back, where bets are being placed on who will "ride the ball", a giant, steel sphere that someone rides inside as it's rolled down a hill.
+Knowing Tori has left her car at the party, Matt and Barry go back, where bets are being placed on who will "ride the ball", a giant, steel sphere that someone rides inside as it is rolled down a hill.
 Matt finds Tori and tries to apologize, but she is unwilling to forgive him.

-Feeling he has nothing to lose, Matt volunteers to "ride the ball", hitting several parked cars then flying off an embankment, landing in a backyard swimming pool.
-He almost drowns before escaping the sinking ball.
+Feeling he has nothing left to lose, Matt volunteers to "ride the ball".
+After making an impressive speech he gets inside it.
+Propelled down the hill, it ends up hitting several parked cars, flys off an embankment, and crashes through a wooden fence into a backyard swimming pool.
+Trapped inside and underwater, he almost drowns before escaping the sunken ball.

-Barry rushes to the scene and walks with Matt back to the party, meeting up with Wendy and Tori, who are elated to find him alive.
-Matt apologizes to Tori, and she forgives him, then gives him her phone number.
+Barry rushes to the scene and is ecstatic to find Matt still alive.
+Walking arm in arm, they head back towards the party, and they meet up with Wendy and Tori, who are also elated to find him alive.
+Matt apologizes to Tori, she finally forgives him, and then gives him her phone number.
 They return to the party as dawn approaches.
-All who are still there 'whoop' it up at Matt's successful return.
+All who are still there cheer at Matt's successful return.

 Wendy, realizing Matt was right, breaks up with Kyle, who experiences a crying breakdown.
-Pondering his future while talking to Ashley, a Goth girl he met at the party, who tells Barry that maybe he should go to college.
-Outside, Matt boldly kisses Tori goodbye for the night cause he still has her phone number to call.
-Matt's dad, investigating the giant ball in the pool, smirks proudly when he finds his son's name tag.
-Matt, Barry and Wendy stagger out of the party house, leaving together as the sun is rising.
+Barry—pondering his future while talking to Ashley, a Goth girl he met at the party, who tells him that maybe he should go to college—winds up sexually entangled with her.
+Outside, Matt boldly kisses Tori goodbye for the night because he still has her phone number to call.

+Matt's dad, investigating the giant steel ball in the pool, smirks proudly when he finds, and then pockets, his son's name tag.
+Matt, Barry and Wendy stagger out of the party house, leaving together as the sun rises.